Parliamentary Standing Committee recommends compulsory military service for those seeking govt jobs

 The Indian Army alone is short of over 7,000 officers and over 20,000 men. the Indian Air Force has a shortage of nearly 150 officers and over 15,000 men, likewise, the Indian Navy faces a shortage of 150 officers and nearly 15,000 men.
 The panel believes that five years of compulsory military service for those seeking government job will also make up for the shortage of personnel in the armed forces.

-This way, the Central and State Government Services will also get enriched by the disciplined officers/PBOR.
+With this move, the Central and State Government Services will also get enriched by the disciplined officers/ Personnel Below Officer Rank (PBOR).
 Since the shortage of officers is directly related to national security, the Parliamentary committee desires that the issue should be given top priority.